 For agencies focused on P&C, my recommendation is to check out QQ Catalyst or Xanatek.
 From my experience, they are the most modern systems available today.
 When it comes to product integration I give the nod to QQ Catalyst.
 They pioneered the first AMS market place and have, by far, the most offerings for vendor integrations.

 As for health and life agencies I recommend AgencyBloc.
 This company focuses on education, automation, and is constantly innovating its software and building out the integration.
 It’s a modern company which is reflected in everything they do.

 When starting an agency you should put serious thought into implementing marketing automation for lead nurturing.
 There are several ways you could go about this.
 Either separate your leads and clients and use two separate systems for contact management—or—utilize an AMS that offers marketing automation or that integrates with software that does.

 For new agencies start by putting together automated drip email campaigns for prospects.
-This process is intended to nurture prospects and lead them down your sales pipeline.
+This process is intended to nurture prospects and leads them down your sales pipeline.
 Automation here is critical.
-Check out functionality across AMS vendors, their integration partners, or checkout Constant Contact or iContact.
+Check out functionality across AMS vendors, their integration partners, or check out Constant Contact or iContact.